-The Vitamix website currently lists 12 different home models, but they are all variants of two main designs: “standard,” and “next generation” (they used to all be variants of a single design, but Vitamix released a new one in 2012).
-For each of the two main designs there are a few different options, to make a total of 5 different machine types.
-The rest of the models are identical bases, but come with different pitchers and/or accessories.
+The Vitamix website currently lists over 30 different home models, but they are all variants of three main designs: “personal” (S-Series), “standard/classic” (C-Series), and “next generation” (G-Series).
+For each of these main designs there are a few different options, to make a total of 8 different machine types.
+The rest of the models have identical bases, but come with different containers and/or accessories.

 There are three types of bases of the standard variety.
 The differences are in the controls.
 The dimensions of the base of these machines are 8.75″ deep x 7.25″ wide x 8.25″ tall.
 There are three different container size options: 32 oz, 48 oz, and 64 oz, which result in height of base plus container/lid of 16.9″, 17.4″, and 20.5″ respectively.